kinging123/woo-shipping-class-filter/readme.txt

 2. The new filter added to the WooCommerce Products table

 == Changelog ==

+1.1 - Removed "no shipping class" option (not working in new WC) and changed the old woocommerce_product_filters hook to the new woocommerce_products_admin_list_table_filters

 1.0 - First full version of this plugin